delta750/coreui/src/cui/docs/src/components/tutorial.md

 }
 ```

 At this point, if you rebuild the project with another `grunt dev` command, the project will build correctly, but the text will no longer have any styles.
 This is because we switched the component from a included state to an external lazy loadable state.
-This means that all dependancies have to be declaire that are to be loaded seperately.
+This means that all dependancies have to be declared that are to be loaded seperately.
 To fix this style bug we need to make a small change to the UMD definition portion of the plugin.
 In the very top of the plugin we have to add the component stylesheet rules.
 To do this simply add `css!helloWorld-style` to the AMD define part of the UMD header of the component JavaScript file.
 It should look like this.

 ```js
 // File: src/project/components/js/helloWorld/helloWorld.js